Religious and secular marriage ceremonies

 Registering the marriage

 How you register your marriage depends on the type of ceremony you have.
 If you marry in a religious or secular ceremony, immediately after the marriage ceremony, the MRF should be signed by you and your spouse, the 2 witnesses and the person who has solemnised the marriage.
 You should return the MRF within one month to a registrar for the marriage to be registered.
 It does not have to be returned to the registrar who issued it.
-You will not be able to obtain a civil marriage certificate until you return the MRF to a registrar and the marriage is civilly registered.
+Some Civil Registration Services have a walk-in service.
+You need to phone and book an appointment for others.
+You will not be able to get your marriage certificate until you return the MRF to a registrar and the marriage is civilly registered.

 Use of interpreter